Zaha proud of Sterling and Rashford in anti-racism fight but demands social media platforms change

 "You can register as a nine-year-old on Instagram and they [the company] wouldn't know.
 What age is it to register?
 Thirteen.
 The boy who abused me is 12.
 How does he even get on there?
 What checks are they making?"

-Following the Premier League's resumption in June, the competition supported the Black Lives Matter movement, which gained traction after George Floyd – an African-American man – died in police custody in Minneapolis on May 25.
+After the Premier League's resumption in June, the competition supported the Black Lives Matter movement, which gained traction after George Floyd – an African-American man – died in police custody in Minneapolis on 25 May.

 Club jerseys were adorned with a 'Black Lives Matter' patch, while all players and officials took a knee at the start of every match until the end of the season, but Zaha is bemused that such lengths have to be taken in 2020.